falconmick/tdd-demo/slides.md

 One reason why you might not want to use this style of testing is the dreaded 1 line change that breaks multiple test suites.
 When our unit under test combines multiple shared snippets of code there is a large chance that eventually you will be writing a new feature or fixing a bug and out of nowhere all your tests start failing.
-When this happens, especially if you accidentally forgot to keep your red green refactor itterations small; or worse yet; you were not doing so the pure stress of having an entire set of test suites start failing can make it hard to find the code change that was at fault.
+When this happens, especially if you accidentally forgot to keep your red green refactor iterations small; or worse yet; you were not doing so; the instant stress of having an entire set of test suites start failing can make it hard to find the code change that was at fault.

-There are workarounds for this issue, most importantly you can focus on making sure your entire set of suites run continuously so that any regressions are found at the same time as when changes are being made in the file that is responsible for the bug is still open and you can just control zed on that thang until you find the responsible line of code.
+There are workarounds for this issue, most importantly you can focus on making sure your entire set of suites run continuously so that any regressions are found at the same time as when changes are being made and you can just control zed on that thang until you find the responsible line of code.
 But this also just comes with the territory of testing collections of code in multiple locations and just is the price you pay for simpler to write tests.
-Alternatively this type of hardship can be nearly eliminated by London school as you NEVER should be re-testing shared functionality between suites and the only thing that can break MoneyService's unit tests is a change that was made inside MoneyService.
+Alternatively this type of hardship can be nearly eliminated by London school as you NEVER should be re-testing shared functionality between classes and the only thing that can break a test for a given suite is code that exists in that very class as the unit of each test is at a class level

+TIMING FOR SECTION SIX: 1m 20s
 -->
 ---

 # Short term speed loss

 <!--
-Some would argue that another reason to avoid the Detroit school and some would argue test driven development all together is the short term speed loss.
+Some would argue that another reason to avoid the Detroit school or test driven development all together is the short term speed loss.
 This reasoning is only really true in very small scale changes to existing codebases that don't want to co-operate with tests.
-There is a very large chance that in the long run taking the time to pay for the test now will save a lot of hear-ache in the future, but on occasion it's just not worth it.
-It's important to note here that if you are trying to stick to test driven development that the Detroit school is by far the quicker approach to take over London. === todo: maybe change that last bit ===
+There is a very large chance that in the long run taking the time to pay for the test now; will save a lot of hear-ache in the future, but on occasion it's just not worth it.

-=== TODO: probably remove/rewrite this bit ===
-in the scenario in which you are trying to improve an existing codebase; If we compare this to London, the large up-front cost of fixing up your codebase and the un-realistic and very un-impactful job of re-writing the existing test to do so in isolation to the classes they were made for realistically would just never happen and you would be stuck with large chunks of legacy code that is tested in one way (through a more Detroit style) and the newer parts which were extracted and most likely don't play all to nice with the other code in our codebase.
+It's important to note here that if you are trying to migrate to test driven development that the Detroit school is by far the quicker approach to take over London.

-It's for this reason that quite often if your jumping into an existing codebase Detroit can just be the only logical approach.
+It's for this reason that quite often if your jumping into an existing codebase Detroit might be the only logical approach.

+TIMING FOR SECTION SEVEN: 45s

 -->